kyma-project/cli/docs/03-04-function-configuration-file.md

 ## Specification for an inline Function

 See the sample `config.yaml` for an inline Function for which code and dependencies are stored in the Function custom resource (CR) under the **spec.source** and **spec.deps** fields.
-This specification also contains the definition of a sample Subscription and API Rules:
+This specification also contains the definition of a sample Subscription and API Rules for the Function:

 ```yaml
 name: function-practical-filip5